dest92/C-proyects/README.md

 # Csharp-proyects
-This repository is destinated to store my proyects in C#
+This repository is destinated to store my proyects and practicesin C#

 <h2> List of proyects </h2>